 The Paid Parental Leave scheme is designed to:

-- signal that taking time out of the paid workforce to care for a child is part of the usual course of working life for both parents
+- recognise that taking time out of the paid workforce to care for a child is part of the usual course of life for parents

-- retain valuable and skilled staff by encouraging them to stay connected with the workforce when they become parents
+- retain valuable and skilled staff by encouraging them to stay connected with their workplace when they become parents

-- enhance family friendly workplace conditions without having to fund Parental Leave Pay themselves
+- enhance family friendly workplace conditions without having to fund Parental Leave Pay themselves, and

-- increase long term workforce participation of parents
+- increase long term workforce participation by parents

 Employers play an important role in the Paid Parental Leave scheme.

-You can opt in to provide Parental Leave Pay to employees you are not required to provide it to.
+You can opt in to provide Parental Leave Pay to employees you aren't required to provide it to.

 The scheme is designed to complement existing workplace entitlements.
-It provides payments but does not provide a new entitlement to leave.
+It provides payments but doesn't provide a new entitlement to leave.

-Please tell us if before the end of your employee’s Paid Parental Leave period:
+You need to tell us if, before the end of your employee’s Paid Parental Leave period:

 - your employee either returns to work or takes more than 10 Keeping in Touch days